California, Caribbean, Costa Rica, Destinations, Florida, Hawaii, Hotels & Airbnb Stays

 Costa Rica: Warm, Wild, and Full of Adventure

-If your idea of a warm winter getaway includes wildlife, waterfalls, and a little adventure, Costa Rica is hard to beat.
+Costa Rica, located in Central America and close to South America, is a top pick if your idea of a warm winter getaway includes wildlife, waterfalls, tropical rainforests, and a little adventure.
 Winter in the U.S. lines up with Costa Rica’s dry season, making it one of the best warm winter destinations for outdoor exploring.

-You can split your time between the beach and the rainforest, spot sloths and monkeys, soak in hot springs near Arenal, or just relax on the Pacific coast.
+Along the coast, you’ll have the chance to spot sea turtles and unique marine life, especially while snorkeling or visiting nature reserves.
+You can split your time between the beach and the tropical rainforest, spot sloths and monkeys, soak in hot springs near Arenal, or just relax on the Pacific coast.
+For a fun day trip, visit a national park or wildlife reserve to experience Costa Rica’s incredible biodiversity up close.
 Check out this perfect 8-day Costa Rica itinerary that gives you all of that.
 Costa Rica is surprisingly family-friendly and great for kids who love nature.

 Why it’s great in winter: Dry weather, lush scenery, and endless outdoor activities.